whiskyechobravo/kerko/docs/sync.md

 synchronization run.

 The third and last step reads the list of file attachments from the search index, with their MD5 hashes.
-It compares those with the available local copies of the files, and downloads new or changed files from Zotero.
+It compares the hashes with those of the available local copies of the files, and downloads new or changed files from Zotero.
 It also deletes any local files that may no longer be used.

-Normally, all synchronization steps are executed.
-But under certain circumstances it can be useful to execute a given step individually.
-For example, after changing some configuration settings, one may clean just the search index and rebuild it from the cache (see [the command line interface](#command-line-interface-cli) below), which will be much faster than re-synchronizing from Zotero.
+Usually, all synchronization steps should be executed.
+But under certain circumstances it can be useful to execute a specific step individually.
+For example, after changing some configuration settings, one may clean just the search index and rebuild it from the cache, which will be much faster than re-synchronizing from Zotero.

-**TODO: note that this is unidirectional; Kerko never writes to the Zotero library**
+As previously mentioned, the synchronization process is unidirectional, from Zotero to Kerko.
+Kerko will never try to write anything to your Zotero library.

 ## Useful commands